 When the battery is small, no special high-power charger is needed.
 Instead, you can just plug the car into an ordinary socket and charge it overnight.
 In short, you get all the benefits of having an electric vehicle, but none of its downsides.

 So why are hybrids not more popular?
 They are not “pure” enough for environmentalists.
 They hate fossil fuels and don’t want to sully their green souls.
 For that reason, hybrids are not the focus of research and development that they deserve.
-That’s a shame because they genuinely have the potential to be a competitive alternative to the ordinary gasoline car – without nearly as many skeletons in the closet.We value your comments!
-Please weigh in on our comment section below.
+That’s a shame because they genuinely have the potential to be a competitive alternative to the ordinary gasoline car – without nearly as many skeletons in the closet.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com